 8. Cross into the next field, turn right and keep the field boundary to your right.
 Follow the path into woodland.
 Cross the bridge.
 Follow the path and go through the gate.
 Continue straight ahead to the kissing gate and follow the downhill path.

-9. Go through the kissing gate and turn right onto the uphill path.
+9. Go through the kissing gate and turn right onto the uphill path (known as Fosse Way or the Roman Road).
 Cross the road and continue straight ahead on the path.
 At the fork, turn left onto the road.
 At the bend in the road, continue straight ahead onto the dirt track.

 10. Take the second signposted footpath on your right (look out for it!).
 Cross the wooden plank over the stream and over the stile.
 Continue straight ahead between the horse paddocks and cross over the stile and then the wooden plank.
 Veer right and follow the dirt road.